-We are MEDIA STREAM AG, a software development company based in Principality of Liechtenstein Industriering 40, 9491 Ruggell, trading as Globalbet.
+We are MEDIA STREAM AG, a software development company based in the Principality of Liechtenstein, Industriering 40, 9491 Ruggell, trading as Globalbet.
 We are the data controller responsible for your personal data.

 2. WHAT DO WE COLLECT

-We maintain data which you provide us with and also collects data upon you visiting or using the our website.
+We maintain data that you provide us with and also collect data upon your visiting or using our website.

-The computer systems and software procedures used to operate the Site acquire, during their normal operation, some personal data whose transmission is implicit in the use of Internet communication protocols.
-This category of data includes, for example, the IP addresses or domain names of the computers and terminals used by the Users, the URI / URL (Uniform Resource Identifier / Locator) notation addresses of the requested resources, the time of the request, the method used to submit the request to the server, the size of the file obtained in response, the numerical code indicating the status of the response given by the server (successful, error, etc.) and other parameters relating to the operating system and the IT environment of the User.
-These data, necessary for the use of web services, are also processed for the purpose of: a) obtain statistical information on the use of services (most visited pages, number of visitors by time or day, geographical areas of origin, etc.); b) check the correct functioning of the services offered.
-The legal basis of these processing is the pursuit of the legitimate interest of the Data Controller (Article 6 paragraph 1 letter f) of the Regulation), which is equally balanced with the legitimate interest of the Data Subjects, as the data processing activity personal data is limited to what is strictly necessary for the execution of the operations and other processing indicated in this paragraph.
-The data will be processed until the legitimate interest of the Data Controller is exhausted, without prejudice to any need to ascertain crimes against the Site or to comply with requests from public authorities and / or supervisory bodies.
+The computer systems and software procedures used to operate the site acquire, during their normal operation, some personal data whose transmission is implicit in the use of Internet communication protocols.
+This category of data includes, for example, the IP addresses or domain names of the computers and terminals used by the users, the URI or URL (Uniform Resource Identifier or Locator) notation addresses of the requested resources, the time of the request, the method used to submit the request to the server, the size of the file obtained in response, the numerical code indicating the status of the response given by the server (successful, error, etc.), and other parameters relating to the operating system and the IT environment of the user.
+These data, necessary for the use of web services, are also processed for the purpose of: a) obtaining statistical information on the use of services (most visited pages, number of visitors by time or day, geographical areas of origin, etc.); b) checking the correct functioning of the services offered.
+The legal basis of these processing activities is the pursuit of the legitimate interest of the data controller (Article 6 paragraph 1 letter f) of the Regulation), which is equally balanced with the legitimate interest of the data subjects, as the processing activity of personal data is limited to what is strictly necessary for the execution of the operations and other processing indicated in this paragraph.
+The data will be processed until the legitimate interest of the data controller is exhausted, without prejudice to any need to ascertain crimes against the site or to comply with requests from public authorities and/or supervisory bodies.

-Personal information: This includes your name, address, e-mail address; phone number, together with and other information that you elect to provide to us.
+Personal information: This includes your name, address, e-mail address, phone number, and other information that you elect to provide to us.

-Photographs and video: In hosting you at international gaming conferences, we may create video and photographs which identify you, your family members and other participants and that may be considered personal data.
-Our photographs may be produced in print and digital format.
+Photographs and video: In hosting you at international gaming conferences, we may create video and photographs that identify you, your family members, and other participants, which may be considered personal data.
+Our photographs may be produced in print and digital formats.

 3. METHODS OF PROCESSING